 | Market Factor | Competitive and demand adjustments |

-Cost-plus pricing is the most straightforward and widely used pricing method, particularly popular among manufacturers, contractors, and service providers.
-This approach ensures cost recovery and provides predictable profit margins, making it ideal for businesses with stable cost structures and established market positions.
+Cost-plus pricing is the most straightforward way to turn cost into a selling price.
+It is popular among manufacturers, ecommerce sellers, contractors, and service providers because it works like a markup calculator: enter your cost, add a markup, and review the resulting price.
+This approach supports cost recovery and provides predictable profit targets, making it useful for businesses with stable cost structures and established market positions.

 The formula is deceptively simple: Total Costs + Markup = Selling Price.
 However, the challenge lies in accurately calculating total costs and determining appropriate markup percentages.
-Many businesses focus only on direct costs while overlooking crucial overhead expenses like rent, insurance, administrative costs, and the owner's time.
+Many businesses focus only on direct costs while overlooking needed overhead expenses like rent, insurance, administrative costs, transaction fees, and the owner's time.

 | Strategy | When to Use |